 IV.
 Results & Discussion

-During the term, edits were made to DEVELOPedia ensures organization and ease for the end-users to enter in data or proposals.
+During the term, edits were made to DEVELOPedia ensuring organization and ease for the end-users to enter in data or proposals.
 The forms for deliverables and “Proposal” include a user-friendly table generator to assist with an orderly and neat display of information.
 DEVELOPedia is ready to be launched for national wide use.

 Changing DEVELOPedia to the version it is currently entailed a lot of trial and error with the code.
-Our Advisor was key in to understanding how to make the changes to the website.
+Advisement throughout the term from the National Technical Lead Mike Bender and the DEVELOP Young Professionals was key in to understanding how to make the changes to the website.

-If the project is selected for another term, the website could use more tutorials and resources available to DEVELOP students.
+If the project is selected for another term, the website could use more tutorials and resources available to DEVELOP participants.
 The DEVELOPedia website should be continually monitored to update DEVELOP information, correct false edits, and prevent acts of vandalism.
 Administrators of the website will be able to easily correct changes, be they accidentally or purposefully harmful.
 Changes to displays and forms may be necessary as the amount of information uploaded to DEVELOPedia rises.
 To maintain user-friendly functionalities and keep up to date, it is necessary for DEVELOPedia to be a continued project.

 V. Conclusions

-The DEVELOPedia website was given to us with very little user-friendly interaction and limited capabilities.
+The DEVELOPedia website was given to this team with very little user-friendly interaction and limited capabilities.
 Directions have been added to forms so users know what input to put in along with.
-There is now a tutorial that explains how to work DEVELOPedia available to all users.
-It has now expanded to have a bigger functionality both for students and DEVELOP alumni.
-In addition, center leads and NPO can communicate through the website to gather project proposals.
+There is now a tutorial that explains how to use DEVELOPedia available to all users.
+It has now expanded to have a bigger functionality both for participants and DEVELOP alumni.
+In addition, Center Leads and NPO can communicate through the website to gather project proposals.
 These project proposals can be updated and maintained on the database.
 DEVELOPedia serves as a one-stop shop for all tasks to do with DEVELOP.
-The public cannot access DEVELOPedia due to security issues.
-Students are created accounts for life that they will use for deliverables and assistance with their project.
-Students throughout their term can use the website to find numerous tutorials and connections to alumni that may be able to help their research move further.
-Student and all other accounts are available forever once made.
-Tutorials are able to be made for individual disciplines and tools students might come across.
-These will help students who are unfamiliar with subject matter that their project involves.
+The public cannot access DEVELOPedia due to security restrictions.
+Participants are created accounts for life that they will use for deliverables and assistance with their project.
+Participants throughout their term can use the website to find numerous tutorials and connections to alumni that may be able to help their research move further.
+Tutorials are able to be made for individual disciplines and tools participants might come across.
+These will help participants who are unfamiliar with subject matter that their project involves.
 Projects are also linked with team members and advisors to allow for future collaboration.

 VI.
 Acknowledgments